jcyesc/linux-kernel-development-101/labs/kernel-intro/ch18-memory-addressing/README.md

 ## High and Low memory

-- Low memory is the memory that has been already jmapped by the kernel.
+- Low memory is the memory that has been already mapped by the kernel.
 - High memory refers to the memory in 32-bits systems that is above 896MB and it hasn't been mapped.